The-Balance-FFXIV/balance-static/content/jobs/melee/ninja/basic-guide.md

 [Opener](https://cdn.discordapp.com/attachments/277968398103609344/929518167036928070/nin2.png)

 This is the best general play opener for NIN.
 Unlike Shadowbringers, we will be using Trick Attack slightly earlier to align with other buffs and jobs.
 Some important notes are preparing Suiton at -6s and then casting at -1s to ensure you pull on time.
-This will not early pull the boss, as the damage takes 1s to register.
+This will not early pull the boss, as the damage takes one second to register.
 Doing this means our Mudra cooldown will be sooner, and that we will be able to fit x2 Raitons within all Trick windows post opener.

 Next, we will be **late weaving** Trick Attack.
 This is **ONLY** for the opener and is done for alignment purposes.
 You should late weave as much as possible without clipping your next GCD.
 This will depend on your ping.
 After the opener, we should strictly keep Trick Attack off cooldown and prevent it from drifting as much as possible.